areyesjr/areyesjr.github.io/index.md

 ### Projects

-The following page takes you to projects that I am currently working on.
+Projects that I am currently working on.

 [CLICK](./projects)